James Outman Player Props: Dodgers vs. Rockies

 James Outman At The Plate

-- Outman is batting .240 with 10 doubles, three triples, nine home runs and 23 walks.
+- Outman is hitting .235 with 10 doubles, three triples, nine home runs and 23 walks.

-- He has hit a long ball in 9.7% of his games this season, and 3.5% of his plate appearances.
+- In seven games this season, he has hit a long ball (9.6%, and 3.4% of his trips to the dish).

-- In 26.4% of his games this season, Outman has tallied at least one RBI.
-In eight of those games (11.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Outman has driven home a run in 19 games this season (26.0%), including more than one RBI in 11.0% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 34.7% of his games this season, with more than one run scored in 13.9%.
+- He has scored in 25 of 73 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.